Adversarial Graph Disentanglement: Introduction

 \section{Introduction}

-Graph is a general description of data and their relations, which can model a variety of scenarios, from biomedical networks to citation networks, or other things defined by relations.
+\IEEEPARstart{T}{he} graph is a general description of data and their relations, which can model a variety of scenarios, from biomedical networks to citation networks, or other things defined by relations.
 There are a variety of graph-based applications in the machine learning field, such as link prediction~\cite{SDNE}, node classification~\cite{GAE, social}, and recommendation~\cite{deepwalk, node2vec}.
 As an important part of graph analysis, graph representation learning is the basis for graph data to be processed by conventional machine learning methods.
-In recent years, a great deal of work has greatly promoted the development of graph representation learning.

-Most graph representation learning methods can be broadly classified into two categories: proximity-based methods and neural network based methods.
+Most graph representation learning methods can be broadly classified into two categories: proximity-based methods and neural network-based methods.
 Proximity-based methods, such as DeepWalk~\cite{deepwalk}, node2vec~\cite{node2vec}, and LINE~\cite{LINE}, focus on extracting the patterns from the graph data.
-These methods tend to learn the node representation with various order proximity preserving by constructing the node paths through random walk or local neighborhood.
-Besides,~\cite{qiu2018network} demonstrated that matrix factorization methods~\cite{grarep} are also equivalent to proximity-based approaches.
-While neural network-based methods usually apply graph convolution to aggregate neighborhood information~\cite{GCN, GAT, Graphsage}, or use autoencoder to merge structure and node features~\cite{SDNE, GAE, ARGA}.
+These methods tend to learn the node representation with various order proximity preserving by constructing the node paths through random walks or local neighborhoods.
+Besides,~\cite{qiu2018network} has demonstrated that matrix factorization methods~\cite{grarep} are also equivalent to proximity-based approaches.
+While neural network-based methods usually apply graph convolution to aggregate neighborhood information~\cite{GCN, GAT, Graphsage}, or use autoencoder to merge structure and node features~\cite{SDNE, GAE}.